guide

 What does that mean?

-It means you can put dynamic content into fixed prompts.
+It means you can put dynamic content into fixed actions.

-So, for example, if you want to make a prompt that comes up with ad ideas for any brand (let’s say you’re a marketing consultant or something along those lines):
+So, for example, if you want to make an action that comes up with ad ideas for any brand (let’s say you’re a marketing consultant or something along those lines):

 Please come up with ten wild ideas for new ad campaigns for the following brand: